-The class or subject teacher will work with the SENDCO to carry out a clear analysis of the pupil's needs.
+The class or subject teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
 This will draw on:

-- The teacher's assessment and experience of the pupil - Their previous progress and attainment and behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents - The pupil's own views - Advice from external support services, if relevant
+- The teacher's assessment and experience of the pupil - Their previous progress and attainment and behaviour - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data that are required.

-All teachers and support staff, who work with the pupil, will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.

+- The views and experience of parents

+- The pupil's own views

+- Advice from external support services, if relevant

+All teachers and support staff, who work with the pupil, will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches